Empire State Building in New York is the world’s most famous building.

 However, they also have two other floors – the 103rd floor with a balcony open only to celebrities and the 104th floor, which is more like the building's terrace.

-Empire State Building opens at 8 am and closes at 2 am in the night, every day of the year.
+The Empire State Building observation deck opens at 10 am and closes at 10 pm every day of the year.

-The elevator's last trip up is at 1:15 am, after which it is shut down for the day.
+The elevator's last trip up is 45 minutes before the closer for the day, after which it is shut down for that day.

 Kids five years and below enter for free.

-Empire State Building is open till 2 am in the night, and the last elevator trip up is at 1:15 am.
+Only some days Empire State Building is open till 1 am in the night, and the last elevator trip up is at 12.15 am.

 Almost every visitor to the Empire State Building steps onto the 86th floor.